SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part I.md

 ### Performance Evaluation
 - Measuring difficulty in AI problem:
-	- Branching Factor (max. number of successors of any node)
+	- Branching Factor (number of successors of a node)
+	- Avg.
+Branching Factor (Total Branches &divide; Num of Non-Leaf Nodes)
 	- Depth of Shallowest Goal Node
 	- Maximum Length of Any Path in State Space
 - Time Complexity